 Even though it’s a few months back now, I can still say with certainty: the holiday season is my favorite time of year.
 Friends and family gathering to celebrate and the kitchen is never short on sweets.
 There’s nothing like enjoying your morning coffee with a slice of chocolate chip pumpkin bread on the side.
 I’ll be the first to admit that I’m usually thinking more about Christmas cookies, holiday cocktails, and carb-loaded breakfasts than nutrient-rich foods as the weather gets colder.
 But by the time the stockings are put away and we’ve rung in the new year, I can tell my body needs a break.

-Featured image by Hannah Haston Photography
+Featured image by Belathée Photography.

-15 of Our Favorite Healthy Dinner Recipes for Two:
+14 Healthy Dinner Recipes for Two

 Why We Love It: A salad with toasty bread, eggs, avocado, and bacon… what’s not to love?
-This easy weeknight dinner comes together in less than 30 minutes and brings a healthy combo of protein, fats, and greens to the table—all while being as comforting as a traditional BLT sandwich.
+This easy weeknight dinner comes together in less than 30 minutes (win!).
+Plus, it brings a healthy combo of protein, fats, and greens to the table—all while being as comforting as a traditional BLT sandwich.
 It’s a great way to incorporate vegetables into your dinner and use up that stale bread that’s been sitting on your counter or the almost-too-old lettuce that’s been glaring at you from the fridge.
 I’m all about it.